facelessuser/BracketHighlighter/readme.md

     // this defines if the unmatched bracket should be shown.
     "show_unmatched" : true,

+    // Do the opposite of "show_unmatched" for the languages listed below "show_unmatched_exceptions": [],

+    // Enable high visibility by default when sublime starts up
+    // If sublime is already running and this gets changed,
+    // you will not see any changes (restart requrired to see change) "high_visibility_enabled_by_default": false,

     // High visibility style and color for high visibility mode
     // (solid|outline|underline)
+    // ST3 has additional options of (thin_underline|squiggly|stippled)
     "high_visibility_style": "outline",

     // (scope|__default__|__bracket__)
     "high_visibility_color": "__bracket__",